- What is Salvage Title?

 We highly recommend that you look up the rules and regulations of the State where the title is registered and the State where you wish to register the car to determine the rules and criteria they use in connection with salvage title and determination.

-We discuss Salvage vehicles and title in more detail under this “Understanding Salvage Titles” FAQ below.
+We discuss Salvage vehicles and title in more detail under this “Understanding Salvage Titles” FAQ page below.